 Either way, note the time limits for taking action

 There are time limits for making a complaint or starting legal action.
 You must start a complaint with the Employment Standards Branch within six months of your last day of work.
-The time limit to sue is two years.
+The time limit to sue in the courts is two years.
 There may be steps you can take to extend the time limit and preserve your rights.
 A lawyer can explain your options, and help you decide on the best course of action.

 It is important to get legal advice at this point.
 Once you have started on one of these paths, you may be legally prevented from using the other process.
 It is also important to understand which option is best suited for your particular problem.
 If you don’t have a lawyer, there are options for free or low-cost legal help.

 Step 5.
-Apply for Employment Insurance
+Apply for employment insurance

 My employer cut my pay by 25%.
 Am I being constructively dismissed?